-The loft is the angle between the clubface and the ground, and determines the distance your ball will travel.
-The clubfaces have little bounce and as a result the clubface can slide under the ball and get it in the air quickly then softly onto the green.
+The loft is the angle between the club face and the ground, and it determines the distance your ball will travel.
+The club faces have little bounce.
+As a result, the club face can slide under the ball and get it in the air quickly then softly onto the green.

-If the degree of loft is low the flight will be lower and the travel will be farther.
-It will go the farthest since it is the least lofted wedge.
+If the loft angle of the pitching wedge is low, the ball's flight will be lower and its travel will be farther.
+The least lofted wedge will send the ball the farthest.

 When to use a Pitching Wedge

 The cool thing about pitching wedges is that they can be used near greens, to get out of sand, and even to get out of woods.
 Most golfers use a pitching wedge for shots 110 yards or less.
 It should be used to hit a higher and shorter trajectory than a 9-iron club, and a lower and longer trajectory than a gap wedge club.

 History shows us that pitching wedges were the first to be used by golfers, and then the sand wedges came in 1931.
 Pitching wedges were generally treated like they were irons and this is because pitching wedges were numbered as the 10-iron of a matched set, and are often included in many matched iron sets for sale even though other wedges are not included.